Brainstem gliomas consist of a heterogeneous group which vary greatly in histology and prognosis.

 The most frequently used classification system is to divide these tumors into four types 5:

 - (dorsally) exophytic

-- probably an artificial group made up of the downward extension of true brainstem gliomas or upward extension of upper cervical cord intramedullary spinal cord tumours 5
+- probably an artificial group made up of the downward extension of true brainstem gliomas or upward extension of upper cervical cord intramedullary spinal cord tumors 5

-As a general rule mesencephalic tumours tend to be of a lower grade than those in the pons and medulla 3.
+As a general rule mesencephalic tumors tend to be of a lower grade than those in the pons and medulla 3.

 - most common location